Luke Maile Preview, Player Props: Reds vs. Diamondbacks

-Luke Maile -- 0-for-3 in his most recent game -- will be in action for the Cincinnati Reds versus the Arizona Diamondbacks, with Brandon Pfaadt on the hill, on August 25 at 9:40 PM ET.
+On Sunday, Luke Maile (.345 on-base percentage in past 10 games, 51 points above season-long percentage) and the Cincinnati Reds play the Arizona Diamondbacks, whose starting pitcher will be Slade Cecconi.
+First pitch is at 4:10 PM ET.

-In his last game he had a hitless showing (0-for-3) against the Angels.
+In his previous game he had a hitless showing (0-for-1) against the Diamondbacks.

 Luke Maile Game Info & Props vs. the Diamondbacks